missmatsuko/localize.css/README.md

 Contributions are very welcome, especially from people who are fluent in languages other than English!

-Take a look at #5 for places to start.
+Take a look at [the pinned 'Contributing' issue](https://github.com/missmatsuko/localize.css/issues/5) for places to start.